 - World Energy Congress: Patrons & Innovation Partners take a leading role in the largest and most influential energy event, covering all aspects of the energy agenda.

-- World Energy Leaders’ Summits (WELS): Patrons & Innovation Partners have complimentary access and networking support in private meetings, to our WELS meeting which are co-hosted with the energy minister of the host country, in locations of critical interest to the global energy situation.
+- World Energy Leaders’ Dialogues: Patrons & Innovation Partners have complimentary access and networking support in private meetings, to our World Energy Leaders' Dialogues which are co-hosted with the energy minister of the host country, in locations of critical interest to the global energy situation.

 - Transition Toolkit: in-depth involvement in World Energy Scenarios, World Energy Trilemma, and World Energy Resources work through expert contribution, project leadership and secondment roles.